raphaelvallat/yasa/README.rst

 Outlier rejection
 -----------------

-YASA incorporates an optional post-processing step to identify and remove pseudo (fake) spindles / slow-waves.
+YASA incorporates an optional post-processing step to identify and remove pseudo (fake) events.
-The method is based on a machine-learning algorithm (the `Isolation Forest <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html>`_, implemented in the `scikit-learn <https://scikit-learn.org/stable/index.html>`_ package), which uses the spindles parameters (e.g. amplitude, duration, frequency, etc) as input features to identify *aberrant* spindles / slow-waves.
+The method is based on a machine-learning algorithm (the `Isolation Forest <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html>`_, implemented in the `scikit-learn <https://scikit-learn.org/stable/index.html>`_ package), which uses the events parameters (e.g. amplitude, duration, frequency, etc) as input features to identify *aberrant* spindles / slow-waves / REMs.

 To activate this post-processing step, simply use: